 - Meanwhile, heat olive oil in the pan over medium heat, add spring onions + garlic and cook for 2-3 minutes, or until noticeably tender.

 - Add milk, broth and ricotta, bring heat to medium-high, and whisk until mixture begins to boil.
 Let simmer for a few minutes, then add asparagus + peas and cook for about 3 minutes.

 - Reduce heat to medium, then stir in Parmesan cheese.
 Add pasta to the sauce and toss until well-coated.
+Optional: elevate the flavour with some zest of lemon.
 Garnish with fresh parsley, basil or micro greens & freshly grated cheese.
 Serve immediately.
 Buon Appetito!